M16Nebula/Agile-Software-Engineering-Course-Replication-package-/README.md

 ### 📝 User Story Sets

 - [Material_user-stories-for-scrum-tool.pdf](Material_user-stories-for-scrum-tool.pdf) -> This document contains set of user stories used during the student project.
-The image below shows one example of user story. <br>
+The image below shows one example of user story.
+In total, there were 30 user stories, with varying priority levels <br>

 <img width="3000" alt="User_stories" src="https://github.com/user-attachments/assets/56f1cb35-5250-46ac-af02-98e8c2962235" />*Figure 1: An example of a user story structure, with the main elements (Name, Priority, Description, Acceptance tests and Business value).*